k-Rohit/AIML_Case-Study/README.md

     - Month, Year, and Quarter from the index
       -  For seasonal analysis and trend identification at different time granularities, aiding in understanding the temporal patterns and cyclicality present in the data.

-    After this data preperation Random Forest Algorithm for applied for predicting the sourcing cost value.
-This approach gave the best reuslt amongst all.
-A `r2_score` of `0.99` and  `rmse` of `1.78` on the training data and `r2_score` of `0.98` and `rmse` of `5.21` on test data.
+    After this data preparation Random Forest Algorithm for applied to predict the sourcing cost value.
+This approach gave the best results amongst all.
+An `r2_score` of `0.99` and  `rmse` of `1.78` on the training data and `r2_score` of `0.98` and `rmse` of `5.21` on test data.
 The plot of the original sourcing values and the predicted also shows that this time the model was able to capture the relationship of the data, hence performing well.

-## Final Approach: Time Series Analytics and Regression
+# Final Approach: Time Series Analytics and Regression

 ### Data Preprocessing for Time Series Analysis: